ymolists/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 - You also customize eksctl’s [vpc](https://eksctl.io/usage/vpc-subnet-settings/#custom-subnet-topology) creation to suit your existing configurations.

 The VPC needs public and private subnets.
 All managed node groups and Gitpod services should run in the private subnet.
 Inbound access to the services should be through ALB/ELB services auto-provisioned by AWS based on the configuration used (standard LoadBalancer roles or creation of an Ingress).
-If running a jump host or vpn endpoint, it should be deployed in the public subnet.
+If running a jump host or VPN endpoint, it should be deployed in the public subnet.

 If installing Calico, follow their [installation steps](https://projectcalico.docs.tigera.io/getting-started/kubernetes/managed-public-cloud/eks) and ensure you modify the `hostNetwork: True` option on the cert-manager installation options later.